OZmanSuliman/NewsApp/README.md

 I was going to use SwiftUI since it's the latest technology, but the Job Description I'm applying for mentioned having knowledge in UIKit so I decided to focus on demonstrating my skills on it.

 ## Reusability
-as part of the architure, the project compenents are highly losed which makes them reusable.
+As part of the architure, the project compenents are highly losed which makes them reusable.

 ## Data Source
 ### Remote